AyoKeito/e621updater-python/README.md

 You will need exiftool.exe (https://www.sno.phy.queensu.ca/~phil/exiftool/) in the working folder.
 It will be downloaded automatically if it doesn't exist.

 Tested and working with Python 3.10, 3.11, and 3.12, along with the dependencies listed in requirements.txt on Windows 10/11.

+## Quick Start

+1. Download and extract the project
+2. Run `start.bat` (Windows) or install dependencies with `pip install -r requirements.txt`
+3. Wait for database download (~1.6GB) and processing (~10-15 minutes)
+4. Select your image folder when prompted
+5. Images will be automatically tagged with e621 metadata

+## Prerequisites

+- **Python**: 3.10, 3.11, or 3.12
+- **Operating System**: Windows 10/11 (tested)
+- **RAM**: ~7.5GB free memory for database processing
+- **Storage**: ~5GB free space for database files
+- **Internet**: Stable connection for initial 1.6GB download

 ## Installation